-- Q9: If several election donations are from the same donor, and the amount of each donation does not exceed \$1,000, does a candidate still need to issue the receipt for election donations to the donor? - A9: If the total value of donations received from the same donor is more than \$1,000, candidate must issue receipt to the donor, the copy of receipt must be submitted together with the election return.
+- Q9: If several election donations are from the same donor, and the amount of each donation does not exceed \$1,000, does the candidate still need to issue the receipt for election donations to the donor? - A9: If the total value of donations received from the same donor is more than \$1,000, candidate must issue receipt to the donor, the copy of receipt must be submitted together with the election return.
 Attention is drawn to the fact that, the receipt must set out clearly the name and address of the donor, and particulars of the donation in order to use the donation as election expense.
-Candidate can make reference and use the "Standard Receipt for Election

-Donations" provided by the Registration and Electoral Office.
+Candidate can make reference and use the "Standard Receipt for Election Donations" provided by the Registration and Electoral Office.

-Q10: What should an agent pay attention to when accepting election donation?
+Q10: When accepting election donation by agent, what should the agent pay attention to?

-A10: In accordance with paragraph 16.22 of the Guidelines on Election-related Activities in respect of the Legislative Council Election, any person or organisation (including a political party) acting as an agent to solicit, receive or collect election donations for a candidate or some candidates should also comply with all the requirements under the Elections (Corrupt and Illegal Conduct) Ordinance (Cap.
+A10: In accordance with paragraph 15.22 of the Guidelines on Election-related Activities in respect of the District Council Election, any person or organisation (including a political party) acting as an agent to solicit, receive or collect election donations for a candidate or some candidates should also comply with all the requirements under the Elections (Corrupt and Illegal Conduct) Ordinance (Cap.
 554) as if the election donations were received by the candidate(s) direct.
-To avoid possible confusion to donors/members of the public, the agent is advised to note the points and adopt the good practice as suggested in Appendix R of the Guidelines on Election-related Activities in respect of the Legislative Council Election.
+To avoid possible confusion to donors/members of the public, the agent is advised to note the points and adopt the good practice as suggested in Appendix O of the Guidelines on Election-related Activities in respect of the District Council Election.